FAQs

 The parties must inform FMCS of their mutual selection (through striking of names or otherwise); if the parties use a “priority ranking” method, each party must provide FMCS with their ranked list of preferred choices (“Priority Ranking”) so that we may determine the highest jointly-ranked arbitrator.
 (You must submit your contract language if you use the Priority Ranking method.)
 We will then appoint the arbitrator and instruct him/her to contact the parties and arrange for a hearing date.
 (FMCS Rules require that arbitrators contact the parties within 14 days of their appointment to schedule a hearing.)
 The arbitrator works directly with the parties to schedule a hearing date.

 To be admitted to the Roster, an applicant must be experienced, competent, and acceptable in decision-making roles in the resolution of labor disputes.
 Applicants must a detailed application, five labor arbitration awards, and five references.
-In lieu of the five awards, qualified applicants could successfully complete the FMCS “Becoming a Labor Arbitrator” training course, sponsored by the FMCS Institute, within five years immediately preceding the date of application, and submit two arbitration awards as described above.
-This 40-hour course is geared toward labor management practitioners with substantial experience in labor relations and collective bargaining disputes who wish to become labor arbitrators.
-For more details on application and admission to the Roster, see the Information on joining the Arbitrator Roster.
+For more details on the application and admission to the Roster, see the Information on joining the Arbitrator Roster.

 Yes, this is called a direct appointment by joint request.
 The charge for this service is $100.